 - It supports fast charge.

-Like a USB-A fast-charge port, USB-C only works if the aforementioned circumstances line up.
+Like a USB-A fast-charge port, USB-C only works if the aforementioned circumstances line up (see Fast charge explained, above).
 However, you also need to plug it into a USB-C enabled device.
-If you don’t own any, don’t waste your money on a USB-C power bank.
+If you don't own any, don't waste your money on a USB-C power bank.

-- In our power bank reviews, devices ranged in price from $25 to almost $200.
+- Devices in our power bank reviews range in price from $25 to almost $200.

 - Although you can buy power banks for under $30, these cheaper models are generally under 3000mAh.
 You'll get one charge out of these at a time, if you're lucky.